mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 ### People, Places, and Things

-**File extensions**
+#### File extensions

-When referring generally to a file extension type, use all lowercase without a period.
+When referring generally to a file extension type, use all uppercase without a period.
+Add a lowercase s to make plural.

-- gif
+- GIF
-- pdf
+- PDF
-- jpg
+- JPGs

 When referring to a specific file, write it as it appears: